rgulden/k3s-raspberry-pi/README.md

 ## Master Node Setup

 1. Install Raspbian Lite to the SD card with Etcher.
-Be sure to place a file named ".ssh" onto the SD card.
+Be sure to place a file named "ssh" onto the SD card after install.
 2. SSH into the Pi (username: pi & password: raspberry) and type:
 ```bash
 sudo raspi-config